Better brain chemistry = better quality of life

 Proper neurotransmitter balance essential for optimal brain function.
 Do you ever feel sad or irritable for no reason?
 What about feeling anxious or worried?
 Unfocused?
 All these can be linked to brain neurotransmitters being out of whack.
 NeuroLink provides an exclusive blend of nutrients that support such key transmitters as adrenaline, noradrenaline, dopamine, GABA, glutamate, and serotonin.

 Fires up brain synapses

 The brain’s billions of nerve cells make trillions of connections with each other.
 These are called synapses.
 Each nerve cell generates electrical signals that travel as far as a synapse, where a chemical signal then bridges the gap between that cell and the next.
-These chemical signals are carried by specific messenger substances called neurotransmitters.
+These chemical signals are carried by specific messenger substances called neurotransmitters (or simply "transmitters").

 Dr. Amen talks about NeuroLink

 Don't take it from us!
 Listen to these happy customers.

 Thankful for a natural remedy!